-Upper Back/Neck (Cervical Spine)
+Upper Back/Neck Injury Attorneys (Cervical Spine)

 Your neck is part of a long flexible column which runs throughout your back.
 The uppermost portion of this column is called the cervical spine and is comprised of seven bones (vertebrae) that are separated by shock absorbing discs that allow the neck to move freely.
 Extending from the vertebrae are bones that connect to form a canal through which the spinal cord and nerves run down to your tailbone.
 These bones surround and protect the spinal cord from damage.
 The cervical spine is considered the most vulnerable part of the spinal column and injuries can occur from low or high impact accidents which put undue force or pressure on the neck.